rick-liyue-huang/JDHomePageSample/README.md

 # JDHomePageSample
-This is a Project combining the html and css, which creates the JD homepage.
+This is a Project combining the html and css javascript, which creates the JD homepage.